FamilySearch/pewpew/README.md

 </pre>
 Loggers provide a means of logging data to a file, stderr or stdout.
 Any string can be used for *logger_name*.

-There are two types of loggers: plain loggers which has data logged to them by explicitly referencing them within an `endpoints`.`log` section, and global loggers which are evaluated for every endpoint response and cannot be explicitly specified within an `endpoints`.`log` section.
+There are two types of loggers: plain loggers which have data logged to them by explicitly referencing them within an `endpoints`.`log` section, and global loggers which are evaluated for every endpoint response and cannot be explicitly specified within an `endpoints`.`log` section.

 Loggers support the following parameters:
 - **`select`** <sub><sup>*Optional*</sup></sub> - When specified, the logger becomes a global logger.
 See the [`endpoints`.`provides` section](#provides) for details on how to define a `select_piece`.
 - **`for_each`** <sub><sup>*Optional*</sup></sub> - Used in conjunction with `select` on global loggers.
 See the [`endpoints`.`provides` section](#provides) for details on how to define a `for_each_piece`.
 - **`where`** <sub><sup>*Optional*</sup></sub> - Used in conjunction with `select` on global loggers.
 See the [`endpoints`.`provides` section](#provides) for details on how to define a `where_piece`.
 - **`to`** - A string specifying where this logger will send its data.
 Values of "stderr" and "stdout" will log data to the respective process streams and any other string will log to a file with that name.
 Currently files are created in the current working directory where the pewpew process was launched from.
-When a file is specified, the file will be created if it does not exist and will be truncated if it already exists.
+When a file is specified, the file will be created if it does not exist or will be truncated if it already exists.
 - **`pretty`** <sub><sup>*Optional*</sup></sub> - A boolean that when `true` the value logged will have added whitespace for readability.
 Defaults to `false`.
 - **`limit`** <sub><sup>*Optional*</sup></sub> - An unsigned integer which indicates the logger will only log *n* values.